Vitamins are a group of organic compounds occurring

 coronary artery disease?

-A. I doubt if a vitamin a supplement, by itself, will
+A. I doubt if it, by itself, will

 make much of a difference.